 That’s why we never start a cold email talking about ourselves.
 We create a context for our solution first.
 We give them a reason to hear us out – to keep reading.

-What can you do to write better email intros?
+What can you do to write better cold email intros?

 Before you sit down to write your own cold email intro, do these 3 things: